Consumer edition active

 GET THE QUICK FACTS

-Substance use disorders generally involve behavior patterns in which people continue to use a substance (for example, a recreational drug) despite having problems caused by its use.
+Substance use disorders generally involve behavior patterns in which people continue to use a substance (for example, an illicit drug) despite having problems caused by its use.

-The specific manifestations and treatment of intoxication and withdrawal vary by the substance or substance class and are discussed elsewhere in THE MANUAL.
+The specific manifestations and treatment of intoxication and withdrawal vary by substance or substance class.

 Physiologic Effects of Substance Use